APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Experiments

 \subsection{RQ3: Prefix-level Performance}

-To evaluate whether \ourmethod{} effectively bridges the training–inference gap at the granularity of beam expansion, we analyze \textbf{prefix-level \textit{Recall@20}} across prefixes $0$–$3$ (with prefix 3 corresponding to the complete item) on the Beauty dataset. \autoref{fig:prefix_recall} presents the results by comparing the best variant of our method against the best-performing baseline, detailing both the absolute recall and the relative improvement.
+To evaluate whether \ourmethod{} effectively bridges the training–inference gap at the granularity of beam expansion, we analyze \textbf{prefix-level \textit{Recall@20}} over the four semantic code levels produced by the 4-level tokenizer.
+Specifically, prefix indices 0–3 correspond to progressively longer semantic prefixes, with prefix 3 representing the complete item.

+\autoref{fig:prefix_recall} presents the results on the Office and Beauty datasets by comparing the best variant of our method against the best-performing baseline, detailing both the absolute recall and the relative improvement.

 In terms of absolute recall, \ourmethod{} consistently outperforms the best baseline across all prefix lengths.
 The relative improvement also grows steadily as the prefix length increases, suggesting that \ourmethod{} more effectively prevents the ground-truth item from being pruned as the beam expands.
 These results indicate that \ourmethod{} enhances both intermediate and final top-$K$ performance during beam search, aligning the training objective with the inference procedure and alleviating the training–inference inconsistency.